Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 		- Clinton asks Israel how was it not to use his mind as [[The Source]].
 			- As Israel starts talking, Clinton interrupts him and makes a [[Proposal]].
 				- There is a way when you [[Tell a Story]] to [[Put a Spin to a Story]].
 It makes you smile, kinda look like a teenager and being excited and ecstatic.
 It makes it non-believable; makes us think you are in a [[Fantasy World]]; "You are doing the Israel thing again where everything is so amazing, so exciting"
 				- So the Proposal is to tell the story without the spin.
-So use the same energy, loudness and , but without the smile on your face that looks like you are laughing at your own jokes.
+So use the same energy, loudness and Clarity, but the energetic spin without the smile on your face that looks like you are laughing at your own jokes.
+					- Isreal accepts.
+						- Clinton commits to being the guardiag for
 			-
 			-
 			-